 Plastic waste in the sea is a growing problem for animals, ecosystems, tourism and business, and it is necessary to stop the unsustainable situation that plastic waste currently ends up in the marine environment.

-In December 2015, THE VELUX FOUNDATIONS granted DKK 8.9m to the project 'A sea of opportunities'.
-Through unconventional partnerships, new business models, green technology development, behaviour modification as well as dissemination activities, the project will investigate and reduce plastic pollution in the ocean.
-The project is spearheaded by Plastic Change, the Danish Ecological Council and the Danish Plastics Federation.
+In December 2015, THE VELUX FOUNDATIONS granted DKK 8.9 m to the project 'A sea of opportunities'.
+Through unconventional partnerships, new business models, green technology development, behavior modification as well as dissemination activities, the project will investigate and reduce plastic pollution in the ocean.
+The project is spearheaded by Plastic Change, the Ecological Council and the Danish Plastics Federation.

-The partnership will work for a better distribution system and will strive to ensure that the coastal fishermen receive a better price for their catches.
-Further, the partnership will aim at improving FSK’s political influence.
+The partnership will work for a better distribution system, that the coastal fishermen receive a better price for their catches, and to improve FSK’s the political influence.

-The project will help coordinate the value chain from the building of new fishing boats, to landing, processing, labelling, distributing and selling fish to the consumers' dinner tables.
+The project will help coordinate the value chain from the building of new fishing boats, to landing, processing, labeling, distributing and selling fish to the consumers' dinner table.

 Read more about the project 'Jammerbugt in balance' here.

 A Baltic Sea expedition will make it be possible to collect documentation about the status of the marine environment which can be used to develop proposals regarding new marine protected areas.

 In 2012, Oceana was granted DKK 5.9m To the project "Baltic Sea Recovery Programme", which included an expedition in the Baltic Sea and Kattegat in the summer of 2012.